 We all know our own astrological sign.
-However, you might not have known that the origins of astrology link back to ancient Greek mythology, with every sign of the zodiac representing a Greek god, goddess, or other important figure from mythology.
+However, you might not have known that the origins of astrology link back to ancient Greek mythology, with every sign of the zodiac representing a Greek god, goddess, or other important mythological figure.

 The history of astrology dates back more than four thousand years to the first great civilizations of the world.
 These societies used constellations to predict the changes of the seasons and climatic events.
 Constellations were also a part of their religious worldview.